patchell/Action65/README.txt

 	Hopefully, in the future I will find a way to fix this conflict.

+March 29, 2025

+Be sure to look at log.txt, this contains all of the data that is printed out to help with the debugging.
+It shows all of the AST nodes that have been checked.

+It is getting there.
+As I have gone along, it is getting much easier to get parts of the program checked out.
+Hopefully, I will soon start working on code generation while finishing up AST generation.

 March 19, 2025

 Ego bruised again.
 I thought I had a really cleaver and elegant grammar for an assembler, but alas, it was not to be so.
 I finally realized it would take at least two